 Currently, 43 of the 50 largest cities in the U.S. have fluoridated tap water.

 Patients who get their water from a private well, or who consume mainly bottled water, may not be getting that added benefit and should speak with us about getting adequate fluoride.

 Patients may experience a dry mouth or decreased saliva production when taking a certain medication or being treated for a medical issue.
 Saliva is important to our oral health, without it, we cannot naturally neutralize acids from foods in our mouth, saliva also helps keep our mouths clean by clearing away bacteria and food debris.
 A lack of saliva leaves us susceptible to tooth decay.

-David Frausto, DDS can help keep your teeth healthy and strong by offering tips for home care, such as drinking more water, and by strengthening your teeth with a fluoride treatment.
+You can help keep your teeth healthy and strong by following these tips for kids home home care, drinking more water, and by strengthening your teeth with a fluoride treatment.

 At Home and In Office Fluoride Treatments

 We offer both at home and in office prescribed fluoride treatments.

 At home, prescribed fluoride treatments are provided in a gel format.
 We will review the directions with you, but be sure to read all materials before application.

 We are happy to provide you the fluoride treatment you need during your dental visit.
 With your mouth dry, we can apply the fluoride as a paint, a foam or a varnish treatment.
 The patient is asked to stay still for a few minutes with the treatment of their teeth.
 They will then be asked to not consume liquid or food for half an hour following treatment.

 Call Your Dentist in Surprise, AZ About Fluoride Treatments Today!